Derbyshire Heritage Walks (Adrian Brown)

 If travelling from Derby, Belper, Matlock or Bakewell, it is easy to get to Buxton on the High Peak Buses "Transpeak" service, which runs hourly every day in each direction between Derby and Buxton.
 This means that you can use it either to get to Buxton for a walk starting from there (or another location nearby by changing to another bus service in Buxton), or to get home from a walk finishing in the town.

-Buxton is also accessible from Sheffield via the High Peak Buses 65 bus service, which follows an enjoyable scenic route across the Peak Distict National Park.
-The 8:45am departure from Sheffield arrives into Buxton at 10:07am, making it ideal for a walk starting from 10:30am onwards.
-Sunday and Bank Holiday services run slightly later, departing Sheffield at 9:35am and arriving into Buxton at 10:57am.
-To return to Sheffield from Buxton, the 5:40pm departure (weekdays only) from Buxton arrives into Sheffield at 7:07pm (4:00pm departure from Buxton and 5:27pm Sheffield arrival on Saturdays, Sundays and Bank Holidays).
+Buxton is also accessible from Sheffield via the Stagecoach Chesterfield number 65 bus service, which follows an enjoyable scenic route across the Peak Distict National Park.
+The 9:35am departure from Sheffield arrives into Buxton at 10:58am, making it ideal for a walk starting from 11:30am onwards.
+To return to Sheffield from Buxton, take the 5:36pm number 65 departure (weekdays and Saturdays) from Buxton to Chesterfield, and change there to the X17 service to Sheffield.
+On Sundays and Bank Holidays, the last bus from Buxton to Sheffield is the 4:06pm number 65 departure from Buxton, which arrives into Sheffield at 5:30pm.

-From Chesterfield, you can get to Buxton via the Hulleys of Baslow 170 and G & J Holmes 66 bus services, which also follow an enjoyable scenic route across the Peak District.
+From Chesterfield, you can get to Buxton via the Hulleys of Baslow 170 and 66 bus services, which also follow an enjoyable scenic route across the Peak District.
 The Hulleys of Baslow 170 service departs from Chesterfield at 10:05am, arriving at Baslow Nether End at 10:35am.
-Here, you must change to the G & J Holmes 66 service, which will take you on to Buxton, arriving at 11:14am.
+Here, you must change to the number 66 service, which will take you on to Buxton, arriving at 11:19am.
 Please note that these services do not run on Sundays and Bank Holidays.
-To return to Chesterfield from Buxton, you can take the 4:50pm G & J Holmes 66 service from the Market Place, which arrives at Baslow Nether End at 5:30pm.
-From there, you can take the Hulleys of Baslow 170 service onwards to Chesterfield, arriving at 6:00pm.
-On Sundays and Bank Holidays, the 66 bus departs Buxton at 4:30pm and runs all of the way through to Chesterfield, arriving at 5:41pm.
-Alternatively, you could take the 4:40pm "Transpeak" to Bakewell, and change there to the 6:00pm Hulleys of Baslow 170 service to Chesterfield (6:10pm Sundays & Bank Holidays), or take the 5:40pm weekdays-only High Peak Buses 65 service from Buxton to Sheffield and then take a bus or train from there to Chesterfield.
+To return to Chesterfield from Buxton, you can take the 4:46pm Hulleys of Baslow number 66 service from the Market Place, which arrives at Baslow Nether End at 5:30pm.
+From there, you can take the number 170 service onwards to Chesterfield, arriving at 6:00pm.
+Please note that the number 66 service does not run on Sundays or Bank Holidays.
+Alternatively, you could take the 4:40pm "Transpeak" to Bakewell, and change there to the 6:00pm Hulleys of Baslow 170 service to Chesterfield (6:10pm Sundays & Bank Holidays), or take the High Peak Buses number 65 service from Buxton to Sheffield and then take a bus or train from there to Chesterfield.

 Buxton is also easily accessible from Macclesfield via the High Peak Buses 58 service, which runs hourly in each direction over the spectacular Cat and Fiddle route.